Forget SoulCycle - Meet Spin Twins Angel + Dren

-These soirées are not a part of their Plan B, Angel tells HuffPost.
+These soirées are not a part of their Plan B, Angel says.
 She took to Instagram earlier this month when she quit her D.J. (day job) to become a full-time DJ with her twin Dren, who stopped working nearly two years ago.

 “DJing is now Plan A, B, C and D and I can no longer afford to question whether things will work out, but rather how we will make things work,” Angel says.

-Note: This article has been edited to avoid advertorial language.